 In addition to those already mentioned, we also have the likes of Charl Schwartzel who's been showing flashes of form for a few weeks now, Lee Westwood who was one of the play-off losers in Denmark, Kiradech Aphibarnrat, Andy Sullivan and Ross Fisher amongst a number of high-quality names that gives this field an exciting look.

 Crans-Sur-Sierre GC, Crans Montana, Switzerland.
 Designer: Fremantle and Gedge, 1908 with Ballesteros re-design 1999; Par: 70; Length: 6,848 yards; Fairways: Poa/Rye; Rough: Poa/Rye; Greens: Bent/Poa, 10'6" on the stimp.

 Course Overview.
-This quirky sub-7,000 yard, par 70 is played at altitude and in typically warm Swiss weather this means that length off the tee will not be a factor this week.
+This quirky sub-7,000 yard, par 70 is played at altitude in the Swiss Alps.
 The course is a tree-lined, undulating test with tiny bent/poa greens guarded by bunkers and run-off areas which have been toughened up further following tweaks completed before each of the last few renewals.
-Four of the par 4s measure less than 400 yards whereas two stretch over 500 yards, plus there are five par 3s between 175 and 235 yards, however with the undulation changes and altitude the holes don't necessarily play as the card suggests.
+Four of the par-4s measure less than 400 yards whereas two stretch over 500 yards, plus there are five par-3s between 175 and 235 yards, however with the undulation changes and altitude the holes don't necessarily play as the card suggests.